-Gifts or loans from prohibited donors must never be accepted or placed in a dedicated campaign bank account, directly or indirectly.
+Gifts or loans from prohibited donors must never be placed in a registered third party's dedicated campaign bank account, directly or indirectly.
 For further information about prohibited donors, refer to the ECQ's website.

 What can be paid from the account?